Less Stress Please

-Overextended?
 Clear the deck of at least one time-consuming household task.
-Hire a house-cleaning service, shop for groceries through the Internet, convene a family meeting to consider who can take on certain jobs, or barter with or pay teens for work around the house and yard.
+Hire a house-cleaning service, shop for groceries online, convene a family meeting to consider who can take on certain jobs, or barter with or pay teens for work around the house and yard.
 Consider what is truly essential and important to you and what might take a backseat right now.

-Frequently feel pessimistic?
 Remind yourself of the value of learned optimism: a more joyful life and, quite possibly, better health.
 Practice deflating cognitive distortions.
-Rent funny movies and read amusing books.
+Watch funny movies and read amusing books.
 Create a mental list of reasons you have to feel grateful.
 If the list seems too short, consider beefing up your social network and adding creative, productive, and leisure pursuits to your life.

-Worn-out or burned-out?
 Focus on self-nurturing techniques.
 Carve out time to practice the relaxation response or at least indulge in mini-relaxations.
-Care for your body by eating good, healthy food and for your heart by seeking out others.
+Care for your body by eating good, healthy food, and for your heart by seeking out others.
 Give thought to creative, productive, and leisure activities.
-Consider your priorities in life: Is it worth feeling this way, or is another path open to you?
+Consider your priorities in life: is it worth feeling this way, or is another path open to you?
 If you want help, consider what kind would be best.
 Do you want the job taken off your hands?
 Do you want to do it at a later date?
 Do you need someone with particular expertise to assist you?